m1k2zoo/RobustDG/README.md

 # Generalizability of Adversarial Robustness Under Distribution Shifts
-This repository contains the PyTorch implementation of the paper "Generalizability of Adversarial Robustness Under Distribution Shifts" published at the Transactions on Machine Learning Research (TMLR) journal.
+This repository contains the PyTorch implementation of the paper "Generalizability of Adversarial Robustness Under Distribution Shifts" published at the Transactions on Machine Learning Research (TMLR) journal (with a Featured Certification award).
 The paper investigates the interplay between adversarial robustness and domain generalization, and shows that both empirical and certified robustness generalize to unseen domains, even in a real-world medical application.

 ## Requirements